jessicastow/jessicastow/README.md

 🌱 My coding skillset includes: Python, R, SQL and PowerBI.

-📖 I'm currently learning: Dimensional Modelling as part of my upskilling at Calybre Global, as well as doing courses in Supervised Machine Learning and Exploratory Data Analysis at the University of Cape Town.
+📖 I'm currently learning: Dimensional Modelling as part of my upskilling at Calybre Global, as well as doing courses in Data Visualisation, Exploratory Data Analysis and Database Design at the University of Cape Town.

 📍 I'm currently based in: Cape Town, South Africa.